 1. Set three goals and break them down

 Goals are tricky things.
 We need them in order to focus, spend our time strategically, and achieve the change we want to see.
 But they can be hard to define and even harder to implement.

 Start by taking the reflections you outlined from the previous post (or those thoughts you’ve captured on sticky notes) and grouping them into areas or themes.
 What were the things you said you wanted to do differently this year, and what do they have in common?
-What were some of the more tactical ideas you brainstormed that you’d like to try out this year?
+What were some of the ideas you brainstormed that you’d like to try out this year?

 Once you have an initial list of themes or activities, work on fleshing them out into three SMART goals for the year.
 Why three?
 There’s lots of evidence that doing things in threes is our natural tendency – plus, trying to do more than that just piles on too much.
 You can always add more once you tackle these!

 Once you have your three goals for the year, break them down into quarterly and monthly milestones.
 While it may feel a little like you are guessing (because you are to some extent – none of us have a crystal ball), it’s important to lay out some clear checkpoints that you can use to see if you’re on track.
 You’ll likely adjust these as you go, and that’s ok.
-The process of mapping them out is worthwhile in itself to help you think through the steps you need to take and a realistic timeline.
+The process of mapping them out is worthwhile in itself to help you think through the steps you need to take and what a realistic timeline could be.

 Here’s an example of what this could look like:

 Big goal: to transition to a new job at the Director level by September

 - Quarter 1: do all prep work to launch active search by the end of March